Polymyositis Clinical Presentation

 Renal manifestations

-Intrinsic renal disease is rare in patients with polymyositis.
+Intrinsic kidney disease is rare in patients with polymyositis.
 Occasionally, severe rhabdomyolysis with myoglobinuria can result in acute tubular necrosis.

 Cutaneous manifestations

 Unlike in dermatomyositis, rash is absent in polymyositis.
-However, "mechanic's hands" (associated with antisynthetase antibodies), ie, hyperkeratotic eruptions over the finger pads and lateral aspects of the fingers, have been reported.
+However, "mechanic's hands" (associated with antisynthetase antibodies), ie, hyperkeratotic eruptions over the finger pads and lateral aspects of the fingers can be seen.

 Inclusion body myositis

 This condition is a slowly progressive, idiopathic, inflammatory myopathy that mostly affects men older than age 50 years.
 Muscle involvement predominantly includes proximal muscles but may also include distal muscles (50%), and involvement may be asymmetrical.
-Dysphagia is found in most patients (60%).
+Dysphagia occurs in most patients (60%).

 Physical Examination

-Nothing is characteristic about the muscle weakness in polymyositis.
+Muscle weakness in polymyositis is symmetric and proximal.
 It is not painful, although a minority of patients report aches or cramps.
 On occasion, the muscle may be sore to palpation and may have a nodular and grainy feel.

 Sensory examination findings are normal.
-Ocular muscles remain normal even in advanced, untreated cases.
-Facial muscles remain normal except in rare advanced cases.
+Ocular and facial muscles remain normal even in advanced, untreated cases.
+However, ocular involvement can result in significant retinal inflammation associated with hemorrhage with possible detachment resulting in vision loss.
+[21]

 The pharyngeal and neck flexor muscles are often involved, causing dysphagia and difficulty in holding up the head.
 When the patient is first seen, many of the muscles of the trunk, shoulders, hips, upper arms, and thighs are usually involved.
 In restricted forms of the disease, only the neck or paraspinal muscles (camptocormia) are affected.[7]

 In advanced cases and rarely in acute cases, respiratory muscles are affected.
 Severe weakness is almost always associated with muscular wasting.
 Dysphonia with nasal speech may be noted.
-Lung examination findings may include evidence of interstitial lung disease, such as dry inspiratory crackles in the lung bases ("Velcro").
+Lung examination findings may include evidence of interstitial lung disease, such as dry inspiratory crackles ("Velcro") in the lung bases.

 The tendon reflexes are preserved, but they may be absent in severely weakened or atrophied muscles.